Lois Lane

 Elizabeth Tulloch currently stars in the spin-off series

 Superman & Lois with Tyler Hoechlin as Clark.
-The show premiered on
+The show debuted on

-Clark are married with two teenage sons, Jonathan and Jordan.
-Lois left her
+2024.
+Lois and Clark are married with two teenage sons, Jonathan and Jordan.

-job at the Daily Planet and the family relocated to Smallville.
+Lois left her job at the Daily Planet and the family relocated to

 On June 27, 2023, DC Studios co-CEO James Gunn announced that actress Rachel